boonecabaldev/BC-Portfolio/VimBuffersWindows.md

   2 %a   "b.txt"                        line 1
 ```

 Buffer 2 is now the active buffer, again, from the `%a` indicator.
-Similarly you can navigate to a specific buffer using `:buffer`.
+Similarly you can navigate to a specific buffer using `:buffer` or `:b`.
 Using `:b 1 | ls` navigates to buffer 1.

 ```vim
 "a.txt" 1L, 10B